pearcej/complex/_sources/Agent-basedModels/Emergence.rst

 The examples in this book and the principle of computational equivalence give good reasons to believe that at least some emergent properties can never be “explained” by a classical reductionist model.

-You can read more about emergence at http://thinkcomplex.com/emerge.

 .. fillintheblank:: q_10.8
    :casei: